 Hello and welcome!

-I am Kelly Haase, Licensed Marriage and Family Therapist and owner of In Tandem Counseling.
+I am Kelly Haase, Licensed Marriage and Family Therapist, Certified AIR Network Therapist, and owner of In Tandem Counseling.
 So glad you stopped by.
 Trying to find a new therapist can be both an exciting and sometimes intimidating or scary process, but so worth it!
-Having the right person is important and changes everything, so feel free to snoop around and see if we might be a good fit for each other and let us know if you have any questions.
-We would love to talk with you.
+Having the right person is important and changes everything, so feel free to snoop around and see if we might be a good fit for each other and let me know if you have any questions.
+I would love to talk with you.

 How Change Happens: